Project

 Probably not going to happen. identd is overrated anyway.

-#4 Updated by Sputnick almost 16 years ago
+#4 Updated by Sputnick over 16 years ago

 Some networks (such as Quakenet) require for special features (such as Trust) an identd server that allows to identify actual users/clients.
 AFAIK, for Quassel this cannot be done with a separate identd server running, since that couldn't know which connection belongs to which Quassel User.